Choosing the Right Post-Baccalaureate/Pre-Med Program: 10 Key Questions to Ask

 In researching programs, be sure to also ask about valuable offerings like the following:

 - Organized mock interviews

 - Application assistance, including individual guidance with personal statements

 Many Post-Baccalaureate programs are highly structured with prescribed one- or two-year timelines.

 You may not want – or need – to take all the courses these programs offer.
 Also, depending on your life situation, being a full-time student may not be an option.

-For reasons like these, you may want to consider a more flexible program that you can tailor to your specific needs and life circumstances.
+For reasons like these, you may want to consider a more flexible pre-health program that you can tailor to your specific needs and life circumstances.

 One specific note: Make sure to ask if a program’s post-baccalaureate courses are offered every single term.
 That feature can make it much easier to create a schedule that works with your needs.